Alfred Harmsworth, 1st Viscount Northcliffe

 Alfred Charles William Harmsworth, 1st Viscount Northcliffe (15 July 1865 – 14 August 1922), was a British newspaper and publishing magnate.
 As owner of the Daily Mail and the Daily Mirror, he was an early developer of popular journalism, and he exercised vast influence over British popular opinion during the Edwardian era.
 Lord Beaverbrook said he was "the greatest figure who ever strode down Fleet Street."
 About the beginning of the 20th century there were increasing attempts to develop popular journalism intended for the working class and tending to emphasize sensational topics.
 Harmsworth was the main innovator.

-Northcliffe had a powerful role during the First World War, especially by criticizing the government regarding the Shell Crisis of 1915.
+Lord Northcliffe had a powerful role during the First World War, especially by criticizing the government regarding the Shell Crisis of 1915.
 He directed a mission to the new ally, the United States, during 1917, and was director of enemy propaganda during 1918.

-His Amalgamated Press employed writers such as Arthur Mee and John Hammerton, and its subsidiary, the Educational Book Company, published The Harmsworth Self-Educator, The Children's Encyclopædia, and Harmsworth's Universal Encyclopaedia.
+His Amalgamated Press employed writers such as Arthur Mee and John Hammerton, and its subsidiary, the Educational Book Company, published The Harmsworth Self-Educator, The Children's Encyclopædia, Harmsworth Popular Science, and Harmsworth's Universal Encyclopaedia.
 Challenging the dominance in popularity of the "penny dreadfuls" among British children, from the 1890s Harmsworth half-penny periodicals, such as Illustrated Chips, would enjoy a virtual monopoly of comics in the UK until the emergence of DC Thomson comics in the 1930s.

 Biography

 Early life and success

-Born in Chapelizod, County Dublin, the son of Alfred and Geraldine Harmsworth, he was educated at Stamford School in Lincolnshire, England, from 1876 and at Henley House School in Kilburn, London from 1878.
+Born in Chapelizod, County Dublin, the son of Alfred and Geraldine Harmsworth, he was educated at Stamford School in Lincolnshire, England, from 1876 and at Henley House School in Kilburn, London, from 1878.
 A master at Henley House who was to prove important to his future was J. V. Milne, the father of A. A. Milne, who according to H. G. Wells was at school with him at the time and encouraged Harmsworth to start the school magazine.
 In 1880 he first visited the Sylvan Debating Club, founded by his father, and of which he later served as Treasurer.

 Beginning as a freelance journalist, he initiated his first newspaper, Answers (original title: Answers to Correspondents), and was later assisted by his brother Harold, who was adept in business matters.
 Harmsworth had an intuitive sense for what the reading public wanted to buy, and began a series of cheap but successful periodicals, such as Comic Cuts (tagline: "Amusing without being Vulgar") and the journal Forget-Me-Not for women.
 From these periodicals, he developed the largest periodical publishing company in the world, Amalgamated Press.
 His half-penny periodicals published in the 1890s played a role in the decline of the Victorian penny dreadfuls.

 Harmsworth was an early developer of popular journalism.
 He bought several failing newspapers and made them into an enormously profitable news group, primarily by appealing to the general public.
 He began with The Evening News during 1894, and then merged two Edinburgh papers to form the Edinburgh Daily Record.
 That same year he funded an expedition to Franz Joseph Land in the Arctic with the intention of making attempts to travel to the North Pole.